Ready for the best Gluten Free Chocolate Chip Cookies? It’s time to make these.

 - 2 1/4 Cup Gluten Free All Purpose Flour or Regular Flour

 - 2 Eggs

 - 2 Cups Semi-Sweet Chocolate Chips

-Combine all ingredients in order in a large mixing bowl or stand mixer, folding in the chocolate chips.
+- Combine all ingredients in a large mixing bowl or stand mixer in order, folding in the chocolate chips.

-Drop in tablespoonfuls on an ungreased cookie sheet about 2 inches apart.
+- Drop tablespoonfuls on an ungreased cookie sheet about 2 inches apart.

 - Bake for 10-12 minutes.
 They need to still be soft and brown on the edges.

 - Remove cookies and let them cool on the cookie sheet for 5 minutes.

 - Move them carefully to a wire rack to finish cooling.